Baby reflux can be unbelievably distressing for both babies and parents.

 Again, I truly hope they help.
 Please do share them if they did.

-And for more simple natural baby remedies follow me on Pinterest and have a little read of these posts:
+And for more simple natural remedies for babies follow me on Pinterest and have a little read of these posts:

 - 12 Baby Sleep Secrets